 - Indigenous/native engagement with Christanity and Empire

-- Indigenous economics
+- Indigenous health and wellbeing

 - Iwi/Maori and the media

 - Indigenous/Maori sexualities and relationships

 I have been awarded a prestigious Marsden Fund Fast-Start grant from the Royal Society to undertake a project: 'The Young Māori Party: Leading Iwi into Modernity' from 2018-2020.

 I'm currently working on my book for Bridget Williams Books on Iwi engagement with Christianity c.1800-1992.